 Twins Trust's Community Forum is for all parents and parents to be of twins, triplets and more.
 To chat with others who have recently found out they are expecting more than one and for more information on what to expect, join here

 Around 12,000 twin births occur each year, with around 200 triplet births and a handful of higher order births.
 These numbers have been on the increase since 1980, though no one is certain why.
 Several factors play a role – use of fertility drugs, assisted conception techniques and even maternal age (older mothers are more likely to conceive multiples).

-You are more likely to have multiples if there is a maternal history of multiple pregnancies, though the influence of the father’s family history is less clear.
+You are more likely to have twins, triplets or more if there is a maternal history of multiple pregnancies, though the influence of the father’s family history is less clear.
 What’s certain is that if you already have fraternal (non-identical) twins, triplets or more, then you are five times more likely to carry multiples in your next pregnancy.

 What support is available?

-Finding out you are expecting twins, triplets or more can be an overwhelming but extremely exciting time.
+Finding out you are pregnant with twins, triplets or more can be an overwhelming but extremely exciting time.
 Our Multiple Pregnancy Guide can help you with what to expect

-For more on getting ready, what to put in your hospital bag and preparing older siblings for the arrival of twins, triplets or more, please download our Preparing for Parenthood Guide or sign up to one of our Preparing for Parenthood Courses.
+For more on getting ready, what to put in your hospital bag and preparing older siblings for the arrival of twins, triplets or more, please download our Preparing for Parenthood Guide or sign up to one of our courses starting with the Early Pregnancy workshop for parents-to-be who are before 20 weeks pregnant, our Antenatal course and also our Preparing for Parenthood Courses.

 Sometimes you just may need a listening ear from somebody who understands.
 Twinline is a free service and available to everyone.
 Twinline is open week days 10am - 1pm and 7 -10pm on 0800 138 0509.